Carbon neutrality/climate change action

 Increasing demand for fossil alternative fuels (liquid fuels)

-• Establishment of SAF production and supply system, construction of bio/ synthetic fuel production and supply system
+• Establishment of SAF production and supply system, establishment of bio/ synthetic fuel production and supply system

 Increasing importance of low-carbon fuel/raw material supply bases

-• Converting domestic Refineries/Complexes establishment of CNXcenter and building a biochemical manufacturing and supply system
+• Transform domestic Refineries/Complexes into establishment of CNXcenter and build a biochemical manufacturing and supply system

 • Development of next-generation materials and materials *2